HrHrM/HrHrM/README.md

 ##### Also I want to deepen my knowledge on topics such as:

--Improve my knowledge in the fundamentals of the Web Apps -Improve my development skills in React
+- Improve my knowledge in the fundamentals of the Web Apps
+- Improve my development skills in React
--The Understanding of the communication with servers and the use of Nodejs and Express -Testing React Apps
+- The Understanding of the communication with servers and the use of Nodejs and Express
+- Testing React Apps
--Learning Containers
+- Learning Containers
--State management
+- State management
--Custom Hooks
+- Custom Hooks
+___

 <p><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=HrHrM&show_icons=true&locale=en&layout=compact" alt="HrHrM" /></p>